pass-antibiotics/pass-antibiotics.github.io/about/index.md

 ---
 description: >
    Drug-resistant infections are a global threat.
 PASS and Bug Watch are research studies led by
     University College London to find solutions to this problem in health care environments.
+One of those solutions lies in the 'stewardship' of antibiotics, that is: the safe and effective use of antibiotics.
-hide_description: false
+hide_description: true
 title: About
 hide_title: true
 menu: true